Trinity-RFT: A General-Purpose and Unified Framework for Reinforcement Fine-Tuning of Large Language Models: Examples, Applications, and Experiments

 In a simple yet common scenario, a user of \trinity would like to train an LLM for completing single-turn tasks, where the LLM generates one response to each input query.
-For this purpose, the user mainly needs to (1)~define and register a single-turn workflow class (by inheriting the base class \texttt{Workflow}) tailored to the targeted tasks, and (2)~specify the dataset of tasks (for training and/or evaluation) and the initial LLM, both compatible with HuggingFace \cite{huggingface} and ModelScope \cite{modelscope} formats.
+For this purpose, the user mainly needs to (1)~define and register a single-turn workflow class (by inheriting the base class \texttt{Workflow}) tailored to the targeted tasks, and (2)~specify the tasksets (for training and/or evaluation) and the initial LLM, both of which are compatible with HuggingFace \cite{huggingface} and ModelScope \cite{modelscope} formats.

 Listing~\ref{lst:example_basic_workflow} gives a minimal example for implementing a single-turn workflow.
 Suppose that each task is specified by a \texttt{<question, answer>} tuple.
-The \texttt{run()} method of \texttt{ExampleWorkflow} calls the LLM once to generate a response for the question, calculates its reward, and returns an \texttt{Experience} instance that consists of the response itself, the reward value, and the log-probabilities of next-token prediction by the rollout model (which is necessary for certain RL algorithms, such as PPO \cite{schulman2017proximalpolicyoptimizationalgorithms} and GRPO \cite{shao2024deepseekmathpushinglimitsmathematical}).
-Some built-in workflows have been implemented in \trinity, e.g., the \texttt{MathWorkflow} class for math-related tasks.
+The \texttt{run()} method of \texttt{ExampleWorkflow} calls the LLM once to generate a response for the question, calculates its reward, and returns an \texttt{Experience} instance that consists of the response itself, the reward value, and the log-probabilities of response tokens predicted by the rollout model (which is necessary for certain RL algorithms, such as PPO \cite{schulman2017proximalpolicyoptimizationalgorithms} and GRPO \cite{shao2024deepseekmathpushinglimitsmathematical}).
+Some built-in workflows and reward functions have been implemented in \trinity, e.g., the \texttt{MathWorkflow} class for math-related tasks.

-\trinity also allows more flexible and advanced usage by changing just a few configuration parameters, e.g., running supervised fine-tuning (SFT) as a warmup stage before the RFT process, or choosing between the synchronous and asynchronous modes of RFT (as described in Section~\ref{subsec:rft_core}).
+In some cases, the user wants to utilize auxiliary LLMs in the workflow, e.g., for computing rewards via LLM-as-a-judge, or for playing the roles of other agents in a multi-agent scenario.
+For these purposes, the user can specify \texttt{auxiliary\_models} via APIs when initializing the workflow.